Why global outreach?

 BTC has been ministering to the victims of sex trafficking in India since 1990.
 Today, BTC’s impact includes supporting women in the midst of sex trafficking medically and spiritually, as well as education, healthcare, and vocational training to those who have escaped to empower them to start a new life.
 BTC also helps children to escape the cycle of prostitution and obtain a quality Christian college preparatory education in a location far from Mumbai’s red light district.
 A new venture this year is to reach out in a new region that has a high incidence of sex trafficking, in order to offer children an opportunity to escape sexual violence and instead be provided with a safe living environment and an education.
 To learn more, click here or contact Blair Althouse.

-GAiN expresses the love of Jesus Christ in the toughest places on earth by relieving suffering, restoring dignity, and revealing hope.
-GAiN accomplishes its mission, in partnership with international Cru ministries throughout Africa, the Middle East, and Central Asia, through food and agriculture, clean water, and critical aid.
+Unto expresses the love of Jesus Christ in the toughest places on earth by relieving suffering, restoring dignity, and revealing hope.
+Unto accomplishes its mission, in partnership with international Cru ministries throughout Africa, the Middle East, and Central Asia, through food and agriculture, clean water, and critical aid.
 To learn more, click here or contact Steve Baker.

 We partner with HOPE International in Burundi (in central east Africa) to help families flourish.
 Through community building, biblical-based training, saving services, and micro-loans, HOPE works to equip those wrestling with poverty to unlock their God-given potential.
 HOPE and Willowdale work with the local churches in Burundi to share the gospel, provide financial tolls, and offer a hand-up for families.
 To learn more click here or contact the Global Outreach team.